danharkins/hpke-wrap/README.md

         -b  base64 encode the output
         -h  this help message

+  A public key and input keying material to derive the keypair is output.
+The public key is provided to someone who wants to send something to you and the input keying material is used to generate the local identity key when you receive something encrypted with your public key.

 hpke_test.c

   Validates some of the test vectors from the -06 version of the draft as well